msaidm/Blockchain-Certificates-Authentication/README.md

 - [ngrok](https://ngrok.com/download)

 ## Then run the following commands:
-  expo start <br />
+  -expo start <br />
-  Search for the hidden folder ".ngrok2" and add the following to the configuration file <br />
+  -Search for the hidden folder ".ngrok2" and add the following to the configuration file <br />
 	tunnels: <br />
 			first: <br />
 				addr: 3002 <br />